I Have Been Affected by Sexual Violence

 They will provide you with information on the options available to you internally and externally if you have been affected directly or indirectly.

 You can either contact a First Responder directly by phone or email, or by submitting the Reporting form.

 See a list of the First Responders, view their contact details and find out more at: MyGlasgow First Responders.

 Use the Reporting form to tell us if you have been affected by sexual violence or harassment.

-A member of our First Responder team will be in touch to offer support.
+A member of our First Responder team will be in touch to offer support and discuss your reporting options.
+No information will be shared further without your consent.

 You may submit an anonymous report, but we will not be able to contact you to provide support, formally investigate or take disciplinary action.